What is Absenteeism?

-When absenteeism is a problem for an organization, they typically see an increase in overall labor costs.
-These costs may come from increased overtime pay, or the need to hire contractors to fill the gap of absent employees.
-At the same time, they may be experiencing decreased productivity as mentioned above.
+When absenteeism is a problem for an organization, they typically see an increase in overall labour costs.
+These costs may come from increased overtime pay or the need to hire contractors to fill the gap of absent employees.
+At the same time, they may be experiencing decreased productivity, as mentioned above.
 Revenue fails to increase, and increased costs reduce profit margins unless revenues increase.

 2 – Reduced Output

 Absenteeism can decrease profitability if employees with specific roles aren’t present.
-Employees who sell services or build/deliver a product — such as workers in manufacturing, software engineering, consulting, or sales — simply have less time to hit their goals when absent, potentially decreasing revenue.
+Employees who sell services or build/deliver a product — such as manufacturing, software engineering, consulting, or sales workers — have less time to hit their goals when absent, potentially decreasing revenue.

 How to Reduce Absenteeism

-So, you know what Absenteeism is, what causes it, and the impact it has on your business.
+So, you know what absenteeism is, what causes it, and its impact on your business.
 Now what?

 The impact of absenteeism is felt directly by the entire organization, putting pressure on productivity and profitability.
-Managers can make a direct impact on organizational performance and employee morale by discovering and addressing the root causes of absenteeism and making strides to address those issues.
+Managers can directly impact organizational performance and employee morale by discovering and addressing the root causes of absenteeism and making strides to address those issues.

 Here are some of the things you can do:

-In order to get a grasp on the problem of absenteeism and take control, the first step is to develop and implement an airtight absence policy.
+The first step is to develop and implement an airtight absence policy to get a grasp on the problem of absenteeism and take control.
 This sets companywide standards and gives employees a clear understanding of what is expected of them.
 When establishing your policy, clarity is the golden rule.
-There should be no ambiguity or loopholes that employees could take advantage of, and employees should know exactly what constitutes absenteeism.
+There should be no ambiguity or loopholes that employees could take advantage of, and employees should know precisely what constitutes absenteeism.

 Your absenteeism policy should include: